Siahkamari/Learning-to-Approximate-a-Bregman-Divergence/README.md

-# Piecewise Linear Regression via a Difference of Convex Functions
+# Learning to Approximate a Bregman Divergence

 ## Choose Your Destinty!
 Matlab or Python